 Menominee County Lake Quality

 Menominee County has 5 graded lakes — a thin enough sample that one or two stressed lakes can move the county average noticeably.
 Use the per-lake pages below for what actually matters.
-On average, Menominee County lakes grade an A. That puts it near the top of the Wisconsin county ranking.
+With an average grade of B, Menominee County sits comfortably above the Wisconsin median.

 Most of the county's monitored lakes are shallow — under 50 feet — which means wind keeps the water column mixed all summer and sediment-bound phosphorus releases back into the surface layer whenever the bottom is disturbed.
-Legend Lake (A) is the cleanest in the county.
+La Motte Lake (A) is the cleanest in the county.

 Quick Answers for Menominee County

 Planning a trip?
-Check special fishing regulations for Legend Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.
+Check special fishing regulations for La Motte Lake, whether the fish are safe to eat, and the best times to fish — or browse the full Wisconsin regulations index.

 All Lakes in Menominee County